awsdocs/aws-doc-sdk-examples-tools/README.md

 It is used by the AWS Doc SDK Examples team, as well as tributary sources of example snippets.

+-tools:
+* Validates example metadata.
+* Provides an API to program against example metadata.
+* Hydrates additional derived data not explicitly written by engineers into example metadata.

 ## Check-in tests

 ### Purpose